rancher/elemental-toolkit/docs/content/en/docs/Development/creating_derivatives.md

 - `luet install` (when upgrading from release channels) latest cos on a pristine image file
 - or `luet util unpack` (when upgrading from specific docker images)

-*Note*: The manual build steps are not stable and will likely change until [we build a single CLI](https://github.com/rancher-sandbox/cOS-toolkit/issues/108) to encompass the `cos-toolkit` components, rather use `source .envrc && cos-build` for the moment being while iterating locally.
+*Note*: The manual build steps are not stable and will likely change until [we build a single CLI](https://github.com/rancher/elemental-toolkit/issues/108) to encompass the `elemental-toolkit` components, rather use `source .envrc && cos-build` for the moment being while iterating locally.

 ## Single image OS